 What is the story behind this?

 Pant Memorial Hall was originally built as a memorial for World War 1.
 As the 2018 centenary of the armistice approached, the committee had the idea of adding an artwork to the hall.
 This was to commemorate the event and also to provide a celebration of our village and the beautiful area in which we live.
-The idea was to create a mini tourist attraction for Pant, and to draw more attention to the village hall.
+We wanted to create a mini tourist attraction for Pant, and to draw more attention to the village hall.
 Read on to find out how we did it.

 *** We have produced a full-colour postcard of the artwork which is available to buy direct from us.
 Five postcards cost £2 and that includes UK postage!
 Just click Buy Now below to go to our PayPal account. ***